elastic/go-freelru/README.md

 # FreeLRU - A simple LRU cache library for Go (GC-less, generic)

 FreeLRU allows you to cache objects without introducing GC overhead.
-It uses a fast exact LRU algorithm that outperforms the widely used [golang-lru/simplelru](https://github.com/hashicorp/golang-lru/simplelru).
 It uses Go generics for simplicity, type-safety and performance over interface types.
+It uses a fast exact LRU algorithm.
+It performs better than other LRU implementations in the Go benchmarks provided.
-The API is simple to ease migrations from other LRU implementations.
+The API is simple in order to ease migrations from other LRU implementations.

-FreeLRU is *not* concurrency safe (for single-threaded use only) as it aims to replace [golang-lru/simplelru](https://github.com/hashicorp/golang-lru/simplelru).
+FreeLRU is for single-threaded use only.

-## Performance

-The performance is gained by the combination of different techniques.
+For thread-safety, the locking of operations needs to be controlled by the caller.

+The function to calculate hashes from the keys needs to be provided by the caller.

 ### Merging hashmap and ringbuffer